djgroen/student-resources/python-resources.md

 ## Useful reference material
 Piles of examples how to plot data using Matplotlib/pyplot (note the two rely on the same underlying library): http://matplotlib.org/examples/

+We also have a few Python examples in the python-examples subdirectory of this repository.